emartineznunez/AutoMeKin/docs/tutorial.md

 **This file is mandatory except for association and vdW samplings** where two XYZ files are needed instead (see below).

+{: .warning }
-**CAVEAT: Avoid using integers for any of the XYZ coordinates** , as this will cause problems with the high-level calculations.
+Avoid using integers for any of the XYZ coordinates, as this will cause problems with the high-level calculations.

 **name.dat** (where name can be anything, from just the name of the system to something that identifies the